Cardiff Castle: 11th century

 The Normans began to make incursions into South Wales from the late 1060s onwards, pushing westwards from their bases in recently occupied England.
 Their advance was marked by the construction of castles, frequently on old Roman sites, and the creation of regional lordships.
 The reuse of Roman sites produced considerable savings in the manpower required to construct large earth fortifications.

 Cardiff Castle was built during this period.
-There are two possible dates for the construction: William the Conqueror may have built a castle at Cardiff as early as 1081 on his return from his pilgrimage to St Davids.
+There are two possible dates for the construction: William the Conqueror may have built a castle at Cardiff as early as 1081 on his return from his armed pilgrimage to St Davids.
 Alternatively, the first Norman fortification may have been constructed around 1091 by Robert Fitzhamon, the lord of Gloucester.
 Fitzhamon invaded the region in 1090, and used the castle as a base for the occupation of the rest of southern Glamorgan over the next few years.
 The site was close to the sea and could be easily supplied by ship, was well protected by the Rivers Taff and Rhymney and also controlled the old Roman road running along the coast.

 Cardiff Castle was a motte-and-bailey design.
 The old Roman walls had collapsed and the Normans used their remains as the basis for the outer castle perimeter, digging a defensive trench and throwing up a 27 ft high bank of earth over the Roman fortifications.
 The Normans further divided the castle with an internal wall to form an inner and an outer bailey.
 In the north-west corner of the castle a wooden keep was constructed on top of a 40 ft tall earth motte, surrounded by a 30 ft wide moat.
 The motte was the largest built in Wales.
 The overall area of the castle was around 8.25 acre; the inner bailey was around 2 acre in area.
 Mills were essential to local communities during this period, and the castle mill was located outside the west side of the castle, fed by the River Taff; under local feudal law, the residents of Cardiff were required to use this mill to grind their own grain.

 The conquered lands in Glamorgan were given out in packages called knights' fees, and many of these knights held their lands on condition that they provided forces to protect Cardiff Castle.
 Under this approach, called a castle-guard system, some knights were required to maintain buildings called "houses" within the castle itself, in the outer bailey.
 Anglo-Saxon peasants settled the region around Cardiff, bringing with them English customs, although Welsh lords continued to rule the more remote districts almost independently until the 14th century.
 Cardiff Castle was a Marcher Lord territory, enjoying special privileges and independence from the English Crown.
 The medieval town of Cardiff spread out from the south side of the castle.